 Imperfetto means “imperfect”, not finished.
 It’s an Italian past tense.
-A complete guide, free quiz and premium podcast for members.
+A complete guide, quiz and audio examples

 Imperfetto “non perfetto”, is an important Italian past tense.
-It’s part of the indicativo mood, a group of tenses that describe real events.
+It’s part of the indicativo mood, a group of tenses that describe real facts, objects, events.

 The imperfetto describes a situation or a frequent action in the past.
 It always needs a context in order to make sense, as it is incomplete (imperfect!) by itself.
 For example, if you simply say to an Italian speaker …

 … he or she will wait for you to put it in context, in the past, and ask “Quando”?

 It means that yesterday I was tired.
 It’s a situation in the past.